Islandora-Devops/islandora-playbook/README.md

 ## Introduction

 This is an Ansible playbook for Islandora 8.
 It also has a vagrant file to bring up a release or development virtual machine for Islandora 8.
+For an alternative installation using Docker, please see [ISLE](https://islandora.github.io/documentation/installation/docker-compose/).

 This virtual machine **should not** be used in production **yet**.